aceismtemple/devarim/Traditions/Hanukkah.md

 *Baruch Atah Adonai Eloheinu Melech HaOlam, asher kid’shanu b’mitzvotav v’tzivanu l’hadlik ner shel Chanukah.*

-*Blessed are You, Lord our God, King of the universe, who has sanctified us with His commandments and commanded us to light the Hanukkah lights.*
+*Blessed are You, Adonai Eloheinu, King of the universe, who has sanctified us with His commandments and commanded us to light the Hanukkah lights.*

 **Blessing 2 (for the miracles):**

 *Baruch Atah Adonai Eloheinu Melech HaOlam, she’asah nisim la’avoteinu, bayamim haheim bazman hazeh.*

-*Blessed are You, Lord our God, King of the universe, who performed miracles for our ancestors in those days, at this time.*
+*Blessed are You, Adonai Eloheinu, King of the universe, who performed miracles for our ancestors in those days, at this time.*

 **First night only — Blessing 3 (Shehecheyanu):**

 *Baruch Atah Adonai Eloheinu Melech HaOlam, shehecheyanu v’kiy’manu v’higianu lazman hazeh.*

-*Blessed are You, Lord our God, King of the universe, who has kept us alive, sustained us, and enabled us to reach this season*
+*Blessed are You, Adonai Eloheinu, King of the universe, who has kept us alive, sustained us, and enabled us to reach this season*

 ---